Apartment Turnover Painting in Los Angeles

 Frequently asked questions

 Rule of thumb: more than 5 patches per wall, or any wall with visible color drift between the original and the touch-up area, needs a full repaint of that wall.
-Aged paint shifts in tone over 18-24 months — a fresh touch-up over a 3-year-old wall will read as a patch even if the paint code is identical.
-If the unit hasn't been repainted in 5+ years and you're seeing scuffs across most rooms, a 1BR Full Repaint at $625 usually beats stacking 8-10 touch-ups at $255 each.
+Aged paint shifts in tone over 18-24 months, a fresh touch-up over a 3-year-old wall will read as a patch even if the paint code is identical.
+If the unit hasn't been repainted in 5+ years and you're seeing scuffs across most rooms, repainting room by room at $345/room (a 3-room 1BR ≈ $1,035) usually beats stacking a dozen $200 touch-up rounds.
 Text the unit address to 310-774-0099 and we'll quote both options.

-A Touch-Up Pack completes in 4-6 hours same-day.
-A Single-Room Repaint is 1 day.
-A 1BR Full Repaint is 1-2 days depending on prep — drywall patches, ceiling work, and trim each add a half-day.
-A 2BR+ Full Repaint runs 2-3 days.
+A paint touch-up completes in 4-6 hours.
+A single room repaint is about 1 day.
+A full 1BR repainted room by room is 1-2 days depending on prep, drywall patches, ceiling work, and trim each add a half-day.
+A 2BR+ runs 2-3 days.
+Every job is on our flat 48-hour standard turnaround.
 Fast-dry latex lets a tenant move in 4 hours after the last coat at 70°F LA ambient.
 Marina del Rey and Venice units can run an extra half-day in winter when humidity climbs above 75%.

-Yes — included in every package.
-We patch nail holes, anchor holes, doorknob dents, and small impact damage (under 4 inches), then texture-match to the surrounding wall before priming and painting.
+Yes.
+We patch nail holes, anchor holes, doorknob dents, and small impact damage, then texture-match to the surrounding wall before priming and painting.
 LA apartments split roughly 60/40 between orange peel and smooth-trowel finish, with knockdown showing up in newer construction.
-Larger holes (over 4 inches) or full sheet damage get quoted as a line item — typically $45-85 per patch depending on size and texture complexity.
+A small drywall patch and texture is $150; a medium drywall repair is $240.
+Full sheet damage gets quoted as a custom line item.

 Need the full turnover scope, not just paint?
 See our make ready service for cleaning, repairs, rekey, and paint bundled into one flat-rate package.